renchantingduo/cesartorres92/README.md

 <br>
 I love love love Minecraft..and a LOT of other stuff!!
-If u see anything on my rentry (periodictablenya) that u know PLEASE INT!!1 I'm the world's biggest james dean fan (trust) :3 also i REALLY like smash mouth too!! and smallishbeans...ALSO SHADOWCADET 4 8 YRS! <3
+If u see anything on my rentry (periodictablenya) that u know PLEASE INT!!1 SHADOWCADET 4 8 YRS! <3 MY BIGGESSTTTTT INTRESTS RN ARE **SMALLISHBEANS**, JAMES DEAN!!, SMASH MOUTH!!!!!!!
+PLEASEEEEEEE IM BEGGIN YOU TALK TO ME ABOUT THESE!!!
 I LOVEEEEE ALL MY FRIENDS <3 ALWAYS INT WITH ME!!
 C+H IS ALWAYS OPEN TOO!!!!
 <br>